-The City of North Liberty is a thriving community just north of Coralville and Iowa City and south of Cedar Rapids.
-The town is located in the heart of Johnson County.
-According to the special census taken in 2015, North Liberty is one of the fastest growing cities in Iowa with more than 18,000 residents, growing by about 1,000 each year.
+The City of North Liberty is a thriving community in the heart of Iowa’s Creative Corridor, located just north of Coralville and Iowa City and south of Cedar Rapids.
+According to the special census taken in 2015, North Liberty has seen growth of about 37 percent since 2010 and is one of the fastest growing cities in the state with more than 18,000 residents.

 When the early settlers built their homes along a fertile wooded valley of the Iowa River, the area was called Squash Bend, Big Bend and later North Bend.
 It wasn’t until 1913 that the town was incorporated as North Liberty.
 Historically known as a bedroom community, North Liberty became a progressive, “full-service” community during the 1990s.
 We now offer residents options for local employment, medical and professional services, restaurants, grocery stores, parks, a community and recreation center, library and senior citizen facilities.

 North Liberty’s population remained around 300 until the 1960s, when it reached 800.
 In 1981, the population was 2,046.
 The 2010 census reported the city’s population to be 13,374, making North Liberty the second-fastest-growing city in Iowa.
 North Liberty has continued to grow.
 A special census conducted in 2015 put our population at 18,299.

 INDUSTRIAL & COMMERCIAL